Xiphoseer/sdo-tool/docs/index.md

     - Print height and width for each character
     - Print ASCII art for each character bitmap
     - Render a string with the font (use `--input "..."`, currently always "Abcdefghijkl")
+    - Generate a visual map of the characters on an ATARI keyboard
+      - Examples of those are on the [font mappings][font-mappings] page
 - Load Signum! images (*.IMC, `bimc0002`)
     - Produce a PNG for monochrome images exported from a document
     - NOTE: It's a tiny step from there to exporting images from a document on the fly.